bioexcel/biobb_pmx/biobb_pmx/docs/source/command_line.md

       -h, --help            show this help message and exit -c CONFIG, --config CONFIG
-                            This file can be a YAML file, JSON file or JSON string --output_structure1_path OUTPUT_STRUCTURE1_PATH
+                            This file can be a YAML file, JSON file or JSON string
-                            Path to the superimposed structure for the ligand structure 1 --output_structure2_path OUTPUT_STRUCTURE2_PATH
-                            Path to the superimposed structure for the ligand structure 2 --output_morph1_path OUTPUT_MORPH1_PATH
-                            Path to the morphable atoms for the ligand structure 1 --output_morph2_path OUTPUT_MORPH2_PATH
-                            Path to the morphable atoms for the ligand structure 2 --output_scaffold1_path OUTPUT_SCAFFOLD1_PATH
-                            Path to the index of atoms to consider for the ligand structure 1 --output_scaffold2_path OUTPUT_SCAFFOLD2_PATH
-                            Path to the index of atoms to consider for the ligand structure 2 --output_score_path OUTPUT_SCORE_PATH
-                            Path to the morphing score.
-File type: output

     required arguments:
       --input_structure1_path INPUT_STRUCTURE1_PATH
-                            Path to the input ligand structure file 1 --input_structure2_path INPUT_STRUCTURE2_PATH
+                            Path to the input ligand structure file 1.
+Accepted formats: pdb.
+      --input_structure2_path INPUT_STRUCTURE2_PATH
-                            Path to the input ligand structure file 2 --output_pairs1_path OUTPUT_PAIRS1_PATH
+                            Path to the input ligand structure file 2.
+Accepted formats: pdb.
+      --output_pairs1_path OUTPUT_PAIRS1_PATH
-                            Path to the output pairs for the ligand structure 1 --output_pairs2_path OUTPUT_PAIRS2_PATH
+                            Path to the output pairs for the ligand structure 1.
+Accepted formats: dat, txt.
+      --output_pairs2_path OUTPUT_PAIRS2_PATH
-                            Path to the output pairs for the ligand structure 2 --output_log_path OUTPUT_LOG_PATH
+                            Path to the output pairs for the ligand structure 2.
+Accepted formats: dat, txt.
+      --output_log_path OUTPUT_LOG_PATH
-                            Path to the log file
+                            Path to the log file.
+Accepted formats: log, txt, out.

+    optional arguments:
+      --output_structure1_path OUTPUT_STRUCTURE1_PATH
+                            Path to the superimposed structure for the ligand structure 1.
+Accepted formats: pdb.
+      --output_structure2_path OUTPUT_STRUCTURE2_PATH
+                            Path to the superimposed structure for the ligand structure 2.
+Accepted formats: pdb.
+      --output_morph1_path OUTPUT_MORPH1_PATH
+                            Path to the morphable atoms for the ligand structure 1.
+Accepted formats: pdb.
+      --output_morph2_path OUTPUT_MORPH2_PATH
+                            Path to the morphable atoms for the ligand structure 2.
+Accepted formats: pdb.
+      --output_scaffold1_path OUTPUT_SCAFFOLD1_PATH
+                            Path to the index of atoms to consider for the ligand structure 1.
+Accepted formats: ndx.
+      --output_scaffold2_path OUTPUT_SCAFFOLD2_PATH
+                            Path to the index of atoms to consider for the ligand structure 2.
+Accepted formats: ndx.
+      --output_score_path OUTPUT_SCORE_PATH
+                            Path to the morphing score.
+Accepted formats: dat, txt.
 ### I / O Arguments
 Syntax: input_argument (datatype) : Definition